felixnext/stock_trend_analysis/19-09_project-results.md

 Such a dataset could be useful to extract further higher order features (e.g. sentiments) to identify psychological trends in the market.

 Another way to improve the system would be the usage of more complex prediction methods (e.g. more advanced RNN approaches) or the use of online learning (e.g. through reinforcement learning) to adjust the trading strategy to the user needs.
+Apart from more complex models, there are also biases in the data that should be addressed (e.g. high number of stocks in middle categories).

 From the engineering site, the web-app needs to be updated and the spark process could be streamlined.